Kitware/LidarView/LVCore/Utilities/Animation/README.md

 ### lib/camera_path.py

 This module contains the classes which define basic camera paths.
 Currently, the following types of camera are implemented:
-  - first person view
+  - first person view: the scene is viewed from the current point in the trajectory,
-  - third person view
+  - third person view: the scene is viewed from a constant point relative to the vehicle (ie. to the trajectory),
-  - absolute position (fixed position)
+  - fixed position view: the scene is viewed from a constant point in the scene reference, fixed compared to the background,
-  - absolute orbit
+  - absolute orbit: the scene is viewed following an orbit around a point of the scene reference,
-  - relative orbit
+  - relative orbit: the scene is viewed following an orbit around the car in the car reference.

 ### lib/temporal_animation_cue_helpers.py
 This module contains helper functions in order to create temporal animation scripts to use with `smp.PythonAnimationCue()`